futres/fovt-data-pipeline/README.md

 ## STEP 3: Loading Data

 The `loader.py` script populates the elasticsearch backend database using the loader.py script.
 The elastic search loader references the host, index, and directory to search for files directly in the script.
 In cases where this repository is forked, these values can be changed directly in code.
+The following script looks for output in `data/output/output_reasoned_csv/data*.csv`

 ```
-# this script looks for output in `data/output/output_reasoned_csv/data*.csv`

 python loader.py
 ```